 Finland has a highly decentralized public healthcare system and only a small degree of private healthcare.
 The municipal governments are responsible for the organization and delivery of healthcare.

-Finland is known for it educational system, which is judged the best in Europe.
-Finland has also been ranked as one of the world’s most peaceful, competitive and livable countries.
+Finland is known for having an exceptional educational system, which is judged the best in Europe.
+Finland has also been ranked as one of the world’s most peaceful, compassionate, and livable countries.
 Finland’s emphasis on citizen equality and on accessible and high quality welfare services has a long tradition, and Finland has a highly developed welfare state.
+Health inequalities are low.
+However, they do persist for due to risk factors among groups with low socioeconomic status.
+An important public health challenge is finding effective ways to reach these groups.

 Finland was among the first EU countries to address health inequality issues, which have been on the agenda of Finish politicians since the 1980’s.
 Ever since, the topic has been included in all major health programmes, as well as in the broader Government strategies.

 Finland has a long-standing strong tradition of cross-governmental collaboration, and the Health in All Policies approach was for example high on the agenda during the 2006 EU Finnish Presidency.
-Also, a multi-sectoral advisory board on Public health has been established that pushes for a shift in dialogue to a wider view, and address the broader determinants.
+The backbone of the Finnish HiAP approach is the legislation which obligates all sectors of the government take health and wellbeing into account.
+It also sets specific tasks and obligations to municipalities for implementing HiAP., Also, a multi-sectoral advisory board on Public health has been established that pushes for a shift in dialogue to a wider view, and address the broader determinants.
+The Health Care Act (2010) defines the preventive services that municipalities need to offer, and some of the services are defined in more detail by decrees.
+The preventive services focusing on children and youth form the cornerstones of the prevention and health promotion.
+These include, for example, maternity and child health clinic services, school health care, and student health care.
 However, despite the efforts, levels of inequalities are still growing in the Finish society, along with public budgets being cut due to the economic crisis.
+Occupational health care reinforces access inequalities as it facilitates faster access through wider provider choice for people from high socioeconomic groups.

 An overview of policy responses addressing health inequalities in can be found in our Policy Database.